wi-ski/explodey/README.md

-## What?
+# Explodey
 A utility that disallows accessing undefined properties on object.

-# Explodey

 ```javascript
 const foo = explodey({